 Many different microphones can help you achieve this.
-However, the King amongst all of them is the ribbon microphone.
+However, the King among all of them is the ribbon microphone.

-With a small piece of metallic ribbon suspended between magnets, they respond to air velocity changes to produce ultra-realistic vocal tones that no condenser or dynamic microphone would be able to replicate.
+With a small piece of metallic ribbon suspended between magnets, they respond to air velocity changes to produce ultra-realistic vocal tones that no condenser or dynamic microphone could replicate.

-Below, we’ve put together a list of the very best ribbon microphones available.
-Each of these will help you record a natural, unique sound that’s pleasing to the ears.
+Below, I’ve compiled a list of the best ribbon microphones available.
+Each of these will help you record a natural, unique sound pleasing to the ears.

-We have also supplied you with a super useful buying guide packed with information on what to consider before you decide which is the best ribbon microphone for your needs.
+We have also supplied you with a helpful buying guide packed with information on what to consider before you decide which is the best ribbon microphone for your needs.

 Table of Contents